emailayuen/data-test-sde-alan-B/README.md

 ## Setup with Custom Bigquery Instance

-To use your own Bigquery instance...
+You can also use your own Bigquery instance if desired...

+1. Repeat steps 1-2 above.

-1. Set up a project in Google Cloud and create a service account that can create, read and write into your custom Bigquery instance.
+2. Set up a project in Google Cloud and create a service account that can create, read and write into your custom Bigquery instance.
 Generate a key file for your service account.

-2. Place the key file into the `key` folder directly under the main project folder.
+3. Place the key file into the `key` folder directly under the main project folder.

   ```
   Example: